sigstore/docs/content/en/about/support.md

 [rekor]: https://github.com/sigstore/rekor/blob/main/CODEOWNERS
 [sigstore]: https://github.com/sigstore/sigstore/blob/main/CODEOWNERS

-# Asking questions
+## Asking questions

 We welcome questions!
-You can either join the [Slack community][sc] and post them on `#general` channel or open a GitHub issue in the relevant repository.
+You can either join the [Slack community](https://sigstore.slack.com/) and post them on `#general` channel or open a GitHub issue in the relevant repository.